You may be reimbursed up to A$14,096 per year for academic degrees, top credential programs, advanced specializations and technical certifications.

 - Obtain manager approval.

-- Have a conversation with your manager to get approval, ensure alignment with the business and your career goals and confirm there are no schedule or time commitment issues with taking the course.
+- Have a conversation with your manager to get approval, and ensure alignment with the business and your career goals, and confirm there are no schedule or time commitment issues with taking the course.

 - Submit your application.

-- Once you have verbal approval from your manager, log in to your TRI-AD account (SSO) and follow these instructions:
+- Once you have verbal approval from your manager, log in to My Adobe Benefits and follow these instructions:

 - Complete the required fields.

-- Upload and attach scanned receipts along with a copy of your final grade or completion report.
+- Upload and attach scanned receipts and invoices along with a copy of your final grade or completion report.

-You must submit your reimbursement claims to TRI-AD with all required documentation for courses and programs you completed in the current year by the first Friday in December.
-Any courses submitted after this day will be reimbursable from the following year's allowance.
+You must submit your reimbursement claims through My Adobe Benefits with all required documentation for courses and programs you completed in the current year by 30 December.
+Any courses submitted after 30 December will be reimbursable from the following year's allowance.